GT-RAIL/rail_object_detection/README.md

 ## Scope for Improvement

-1. Scene Query and Publishing the topic don't seem to work well together for some unfathomable reason.
+1. Scene Query and Publishing the topic don't seem to work well together for some fathomable reason.
 1. Cleaning build artifacts `catkin_make clean` does not cleanup darknet build artifacts.
 1. Include the ability to download the weights files automatically from the `CMakeLists.txt` file
 1. There is plenty of room for better logging - I do most of mine using the debugger, so there aren't as many status print commands as normal
 1. There is a distinct lack of defensive programming against malicious (NULL) messages and the like.
 Beware.
 1. There are most probably some memory leaks that might accumulate over a long period of time.
 These should be fixed at some point.

+The immediately TODO list includes:
+- [x] Create a demo publisher to cycle through images
+- [x] Remove absolute paths
+- [ ] Move `libs/darknet/data` to `libs/data` for clarity / ubiquity
+- [ ] Add a service call for the deformable convnets
+- [ ] Remove the need to run `sh bin/build_drfcn.sh`